The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Fretful when evil touches him.”
 (Al-Ma’arij, 70/20)

-It’s important to understand that everyone has biases, but it’s necessary to be aware of them and to actively work to overcome them.
-It’s also needful to challenge negative thoughts and stereotypes and replace them with more accurate and fair perspectives.
-For this reason, a person must educate himself or herself and to be open to learning about different cultures, beliefs, and perspectives.
+Acknowledging that everyone has biases is important, but it is crucial to recognize and actively work to counteract them.
+It’s also vital to challenge negative thoughts and stereotypes and replace them with more accurate and fair perspectives.
+Thus, one should educate oneself and stay receptive to learning about various cultures, beliefs, and perspectives.

 The Qur’ân says: